 Wherever there’s moisture, mould doesn’t take long to appear.
 This goes for most areas in a home, including the attic.
-The roof may leak, ventilation may be lacking, or appliances may blow air into the attic – these are some of the most common causes of attic mould growth.
-Below are essential tips to reduce moisture and create a mould-free environment in an attic:
+The roof may leak, ventilation may be lacking, or appliances may blow air into the attic.
+These are some of the most common causes of attic mould growth.
+Below are essential tips on how to prevent mould in the attic (hint: moisture control is the key).

 After checking for leaks, proper attic ventilation must be ensured.
-The moisture levels in the attic increase without sufficient ventilation.
-It is particularly important in winter, when warm air rises to ceiling, enters the attic, and condenses on the cold surfaces of the attic.
-The attic should have adequate ventilation so that moisture created by condensation can escape.
-Additionally, attic vents (soffit, ridge, and gable-mounted vents) should not covered with insulation.
+The moisture levels in the attic increase without enough ventilation.
+This factor is critical in winter, when warm air rises to ceiling, enters the attic, and condenses on the cold surfaces of the attic.
+Thus, the attic should have adequate ventilation so that moisture created by condensation can escape.
+Additionally, the attic vents (soffit, ridge, and gable-mounted vents) should not covered with insulation.

-Furthermore, the attic must be insulated properly.
-Attic insulation controls the temperature and moisture levels in the attic.
+The next tip on how to prevent mould in the attic is to provide proper insulation.
+It’s important because attic insulation controls the temperature and moisture levels in the attic.
 In winter, attic temperature should be at or near the outside air temperature to prevent condensation and ice dams.
 The attic floor must be properly insulated to minimize the air transfer between the living area and the attic.
 Also, the insulation of other areas and surfaces in the attic, such as those of heating ducts, must be in good shape.

-A final tip to prevent attic mould is making sure that appliances vent to the outside.
-Dryer, kitchen, and bathroom vents should always blow the air to the outside and not in the attic.
-Otherwise, the attic ventilation system could become overwhelmed and may not be able to eliminate the resulting moisture efficiently.
+A final tip on how to prevent mould in the attic is making sure that appliances vent to the outside.
+Dryer, kitchen, and bathroom vents should always not blow air in the attic, but outside.
+Otherwise, the attic ventilation system could become overwhelmed.
+Consequently, it may not be able to eliminate the resulting moisture efficiently.